One-Step Diffusion-Based Image Compression with Semantic Distillation: Related Work

-\textbf{One-step Diffusion Models.} To reduce the high computational cost of diffusion models, recent efforts have focused on distilling multi-step models into efficient one-step generators.
+\textbf{One-step Diffusion Models.} To reduce the computational cost, recent efforts have focused on distilling multi-step models into efficient one-step generators.
+Song et al.~\cite{song2023consistency} introduce Consistency Models, which achieve few-step generation by enforcing self-consistency along diffusion trajectories.
 Yin et al. \cite{yin2024one} propose Distribution Matching Distillation (DMD), which minimizes an approximate KL divergence between real and generated image distributions modeled by multi-step teacher networks.
 Their subsequent work, DMD2 \cite{yin2024improved}, further improves generation quality by introducing a diffusion-GAN framework and enhanced training strategies.
 Based on DMD, Song et al. \cite{song2024multi} introduce class-specific student models to improve performance across diverse categories.
 SwiftBrush series \cite{nguyen2024swiftbrush, dao2024swiftbrush2} adopt a LoRA adaptation \cite{hu2022lora} for variational score distillation and further optimize diversity by integrating a clamped CLIP loss.
 Independently, Kang et al. \cite{kang2024distilling} employ perceptual loss supervision and a multi-scale U-Net discriminator for one-step distillation.
 These models have also been extended to low-level vision tasks such as super-resolution \cite{dong2024tsd, wu2024one, wang2024sinsr, kim2024tddsr} and image restoration \cite{guo2025compression}, highlighting the potential of one-step diffusion beyond generation.
 Inspired by these advances, we explore its application in generative image compression, a setting that remains underexplored.